GalvanicGames/unity-game-loader/README.md

 ```csharp
 void LoadRegistered(System.Action onLoadComplete)
 ```
-Loads the registered enumerator and GameObjects in the order they were received and invokes onLoadComplete once loading has finished.
+Loads the registered enumerators and GameObjects in the order they were received and invokes onLoadComplete once loading has finished.
 Further registration is disabled until loading has been canceled or completed.

 ```csharp
 void LoadEnumerator(IEnumerator enumeratorToLoad, System.Action onLoadComplete, int additionalSteps)